Woodworthia "Mt Arthur"

 Kahurangi geckos have been recorded with ectoparasitic mites in the wild.

-Being a "Naturally Uncommon" species restricted to the sub-alpine and alpine zones it is unlikely that this species will face too much disturbance in terms of anthropogenic habitat modification.
-However, as the alpine zones warm it is likely that mammalian pests will be able to further infiltrate these strongholds (although they likely already have to a certain degree) and have adverse impacts on this species.
+This species was originally classified as "Naturally Uncommon" by DOC, being restricted to the sub-alpine and alpine zones, and thus it was suggested that it would not face too much disturbance in terms of anthropogenic habitat modification.
+However, it was reassessed to "Declining" due to the fact that as the alpine zones warm it is likely that mammalian pests will be able to further infiltrate these strongholds (although they likely already have to a certain degree) and have adverse impacts on this species.

 Kahurangi geckos are members of the 'common gecko' complex, a group of closely related species which are regionally distributed throughout New Zealand.
 Historically, most of these were considered a single highly-variable species - Hoplodactylus maculatus (the so called 'common gecko').
 The 'common gecko' has now been separated into over ten different species.